 Is magnesium hydroxide deodorant the one for me?

 Whether or not magnesium is the right deodorant for you will depend on your natural body chemistry – we’re all different!
-If you’re considering making the switch to natural deodorant, start here to find out if magnesium is a good fit.
+If you’re considering making the switch to natural deodorant, email one of our helpful Pit Partners – [email protected] to get your questions answered.

 What else can magnesium do?